markpmlim/MetalCubemapping/Readme.md

 to load the 6 images to instantiate the cubemap texture.
 These 6 images are placed in a cubetexture set within the application's Assets.xcassets folder.

-(See Apple's "LODwithFunctionSpecialization" or "Deferred Lighting" demo.)
+(See Apple's *LODwithFunctionSpecialization* or *Deferred Lighting* demo.)

-Once the cubemap texture is created, it can be applied to a skybox or used to texture the 6 faces of a box.
+Once the cubemap texture is created, it can be used to texture the 6 faces of a skybox.

 This demo will also perform a simulation of a reflection of the environment.

-Details on creating a cube map using layer rendering in Metal The cubemap texture is created using the following procedure:
+*Details on creating a cube map using layer rendering in Metal*

+The cubemap texture is created using the following procedure:

-a) Six square graphic images are loaded and instantiated as NSImage objects.
-An array of 6 CGImages are created from these NSImage instances.
+a) Six square graphic images are loaded and instantiated as *NSImage* objects.
+An array of 6 *CGImages* are created from these *NSImage* instances.

-b) They are converted into instances of MTLTextures (type2D) using the MTKTextureLoader function
+b) They are converted into instances of *MTLTextures* (type2D) using the *MTKTextureLoader* function

 ```swift
 	newTexture(cgImage:, options:)
 ```

-c) The MTLRenderPassDescriptor and MTLRenderPipelineDescriptor objects of an offscreen renderer are setup.
-To apply the idea of layer rendering in Metal, the renderTargetArrayLength property of the MTLRenderPassDescriptor object is set to 6.
+c) The *MTLRenderPassDescriptor* and *MTLRenderPipelineDescriptor* objects of an offscreen renderer are setup.
+To apply the idea of layer rendering in Metal, the *renderTargetArrayLength* property of the *MTLRenderPassDescriptor* object is set to 6.
 Any value more than 0 will enable layer rendering.
-The inputPrimitiveTopology property of the MTLRenderPipelineDescriptor object must be set to "MTLPrimitiveTopologyClass.triangle" since layered rendering is enabled.
+The *inputPrimitiveTopology* property of the *MTLRenderPipelineDescriptor* object must be set to *MTLPrimitiveTopologyClass.triangle* since layered rendering is enabled.

-d) The 6 slices of the cube map are then rendered during a render pass using a MTLRenderCommandEncoder object.
-Refer to the function "createCubemapTexture".
+d) The 6 slices of the cubemap are then rendered during a render pass using a *MTLRenderCommandEncoder object*.
+Refer to the function *createCubemapTexture*.

 For best performance during rendering to screen, the cubemap texture should be created before entering the main display loop.

-Once the cubemap texture is created, a second MTLRenderCommandEncoder object uses it to draw a skybox.
+Once the cubemap texture is created, a second *MTLRenderCommandEncoder* object uses it to draw a skybox.

-A third MTLRenderCommandEncoder object uses the cubemap texture to simulate a reflection of the environment as displayed by the skybox.
+A third *MTLRenderCommandEncoder* object uses the cubemap texture to simulate a reflection of the environment as displayed by the skybox.

 Both the second and third render passes are executed within the main display loop.